siddhantgoel/streaming-form-data/README.rst

 Documentation
 -------------

-Up-to-date documentation is available on readthedocs_.
+Up-to-date documentation is available on `Read the Docs`_.

 Development
 -----------